Thursday, July 11, 2019

 Some values may include love, liberty, and life.
 You may find that you have things in common.
 This is the start of being able to weave your faith journey into the discussion.
 If you are with things you disagree about you cannot develop the opportunity to represent Christ.
 If you start with ideas (as broad strokes) you can enter into a relationship that is enriching.

-This becomes an open door to leading people to a discussion about what Christ values.
-In the book Tribal Leadership you learn that be are all wired around similar motivations that can be the formula for engaging conversations around spiritual matters.
 The book on values offers 5-stages of Tribal Leadership that helps companies and individuals determine the kind of agreeable values that can guide your discussion.
 Author David Logan describes how each stage can either bring people together to create points of separation or shared values.
 He states that there are five stages.
 He says, "At Stage Three, the focus is "my" values.
 At Four, it’s "our" values.
 At Five, it’s "global"--or "resonant"--values, so the only important factor is that values can work together."

 As you identify values that bring the conversation in harmony with like-minded values, you can deepen the opportunity to address topics you might find challenging.
 You can find openings to relate your faith journey in the conversation.